Andr\'e-Oort for a Nonholomorphic Modular Function: Introduction

+It is important to emphasise the difficulties that lie in the proof of \ref{cor:ChiStarALReformed}.
+Traditional Ax-Lindemann results have always relied heavily on the holomorphicity of the functions involved.
+Since $\chi^*$ is not holomorphic, a lot of technical trickery is required to reach \ref{cor:ChiStarALReformed}.
+By contrast, the argument needed to get from \ref{cor:ChiStarALReformed} to \ref{thrm:AOforChiStar2}, done in Section \ref{sect:AO}, is a standard ``point-counting'' argument applying the Pila-Wilkie theorem: a well known result from the theory of o-minimal structures.

-In the presence of an Ax-Lindemann theorem for $\chi$, it is reasonable to ask whether there is also an Andr\'e-Oort result in that setting.
+Along the way to our nonholomorphic Ax-Lindemann result, it turns out that we need an analogous Ax-Lindemann result for the quasimodular function $\chi$.
+Such a result is of course interesting in its own right.
+Since the quasimodular functions are holomorphic, not much is required for this.
+We simply take an Ax-Lindemann result of Pila \cite{Pila2013}, concerning $j$ and its derivatives, and strengthen it slightly\footnote{In the presence of an Ax-Lindemann theorem for $\chi$, it is reasonable to ask whether there is also an Andr\'e-Oort result in that setting.
 In fact it is not even obvious that we can formulate such a result.
-The function $\chi$, unlike $\chi^*$, does not take algebraic values at quadratic points, so there is no clear notion of what a ``$(j,\chi)$-special'' variety should be. \\ \\ \textbf{Acknowledgements.} Before we proceed, I would like to take a moment to thank the various people who have assisted in the preparation of this document.
-To my supervisor, Jonathan Pila, an enormous thank you; without Jonathan's unfailing support and guidance I would be utterly lost.
+The function $\chi$, unlike $\chi^*$, does not take algebraic values at quadratic points, so there is no clear notion of what a ``$(j,\chi)$-special'' variety should be.}.

+The plan for this paper is as follows.
+In Section 2, we discuss some of the basic background of quasimodular and almost holomorphic modular forms and functions.
+In section 3, we discuss the special sets and special points of $\chi^*$ and $\chi$, which is of course crucial to any Andr\'e-Oort statement.
+In section 4, the largest section of the paper, we prove the required Ax-Lindemann results, before concluding in section 5 with the proof of Theorem \ref{thrm:AOforChiStar2}.

+\textbf{Note.} This work was undertaken during the course of the author's DPhil studies at the University of Oxford, and much of it is intended to appear in my DPhil thesis.

+\textbf{Acknowledgements.} To my supervisor, Jonathan Pila, an enormous thank you; without Jonathan's unfailing support and guidance I would be utterly lost.
 Jonathan has also provided many very helpful suggestions regarding the content and structure of this document specifically.
-To Alan Lauder, whose suggestion for a miniproject got me interested in nonclassical modular functions in the first place.
-To my father Derek Spence for proofreading this document several times and making various useful comments and suggestions.
-To Lincoln College and my college advisor, Ursel Kiehne, who have supported me since my days as an undergraduate.
-Finally to the EPSRC, who continue to generously fund me throughout my studies. \\ \\ \textbf{Note.} Some of the background material herein also appeared in the author's Transfer Thesis \cite{spence}.
-It is repeated in this document for the sake of completeness, since the reader is likely not familiar with my transfer thesis!
+Thanks also go to Alan Lauder, whose suggestion for a miniproject got me interested in nonclassical modular functions in the first place, and to my father Derek, for proofreading and commenting on various early versions of this document.
+I am pleased to thank the referee for their very thorough reading of this paper, including many helpful comments, corrections and suggestions.
+This work was supported by the Engineering and Physical Sciences Research Council.